grettke/help/help.md

 The examples try to talk about doing those things and do it by exploring:

--   "going places to do things".
+-   &ldquo;going places to do things&rdquo;.
--   "how quickly I will get there and how long I will be there"
+-   &ldquo;how quickly I will get there and how long I will be there&rdquo;
--   "how quickly I want to go somewhere else".
+-   &ldquo;how quickly I want to go somewhere else&rdquo;.

 They were initially described by the properties: